-- 21.1.1 Key management personnel are those persons, including executive directors, having authority and responsibility for planning, directing and controlling the activities at the Company level. - 21.1.2 Payable to Bank AlBilad is in respect of expenses paid by Bank AlBilad on behalf of the Company.
+- 21.2.1 Key management personnel are those persons, including five C-level (or equivalent) executives, having authority and responsibility for planning, directing and controlling the activities at the Company level. - 21.2.2 Payable to Bank Albilad is in respect of expenses paid by Bank Albilad on behalf of the Company.
 This balance carries no commission and has no fixed maturity date.